SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 TODO: Add link to making branches off of branches from within docassemble? (add section)

+TODO: Add more about what's important to look at for a pull request?

 TODO: Link to definition of 'base branch'